ziad-saab/react-intro-workshop/README.md

 For both the "YOU WIN" and "YOU LOSE" screens, there will be a button labeled "NEW GAME".
 Pressing this button will reset the game.

-When the component gets mounted on the screen, we'll want to start a new game.
+When the component gets mounted in the DOM, we'll want to start a new game.
 The display of the game will change as a result of calling `this.setState` at appropriate moments during the [lifecycle of the component](https://facebook.github.io/react/docs/component-specs.html#lifecycle-methods).
 Here are the different pieces of state we'll need to keep track of:

 ```javascript
 ({